Huevos con Jamón (ham and eggs)

 Instructions

-• Crack eggs on a bowl and season with salt and pepper.
+• Crack the eggs into a bowl and season with a pinch of salt and pepper.

-• Heat oil in a non-stick pan over medium heat.
+• Heat the oil in a non-stick pan over medium heat.
+Toss in the chopped jalapeño and sauté for about 30 seconds, just enough to bring out the flavor.

 Notes

-• Do not fully cook the eggs, if you turn off the stove when the eggs are still a little bit runny, you can cover the pan and allow the eggs to keep cooking for a minute or two.
+• If you like your eggs creamy, you can take them off the heat while they’re still a bit runny, cover the pan and let them finish cooking for a minute or two.

 Nutrition Information